Nero: Pursuits

-Nero studied poetry, music, painting and sculpture.
+Nero studied poetry, music, painting, and sculpture.
 He both sang and played the cithara (a type of lyre).
 Many of these disciplines were standard education for the Roman elite, but Nero's devotion to music exceeded what was socially acceptable for a Roman of his class.
 Ancient sources were critical of Nero's emphasis on the arts, chariot-racing and athletics.
 Pliny described Nero as an "actor-emperor" (scaenici imperatoris) and Suetonius wrote that he was "carried away by a craze for popularity...since he was acclaimed as the equal of Apollo in music and of the Sun in driving a chariot, he had planned to emulate the exploits of Hercules as well."

-In 67 AD Nero participated in the Olympics.
+In AD 67 Nero participated in the Olympics.
 He had bribed organizers to postpone the games for a year so he could participate, and artistic competitions were added to the athletic events.
 Nero won every contest in which he was a competitor.
 During the games Nero sang and played his lyre on stage, acted in tragedies and raced chariots.
 He won a 10-horse chariot race, despite being thrown from the chariot and leaving the race.
 He was crowned on the basis that he would have won if he had completed the race.
 After he died a year later, his name was removed from the list of winners.
 Champlin writes that though Nero's participation "effectively stifled true competition, [Nero] seems to have been oblivious of reality."

-Nero established the Neronian games in 60AD.
+Nero established the Neronian games in AD 60.
 Modeled on Greek style games, these games included musical, gymnastic, and equestrian contests.
 According to Suetonius the gymnastic contests were held in the Saepta area of the Campus Martius.

 Historiography

 The history of Nero's reign is problematic in that no historical sources survived that were contemporary with Nero.
 These first histories, while they still existed, were described as biased and fantastical, either overly critical or praising of Nero.
 The original sources were also said to contradict on a number of events.
 Nonetheless, these lost primary sources were the basis of surviving secondary and tertiary histories on Nero written by the next generations of historians.
 A few of the contemporary historians are known by name.
 Fabius Rusticus, Cluvius Rufus and Pliny the Elder all wrote condemning histories on Nero that are now lost.
 There were also pro-Nero histories, but it is unknown who wrote them or for what deeds Nero was praised.

 The bulk of what is known of Nero comes from Tacitus, Suetonius, and Cassius Dio, who were all of the upper classes.
 Tacitus and Suetonius wrote their histories on Nero over 50 years after his death, while Cassius Dio wrote his history over 150 years after Nero's death.
-These sources contradict one another on a number of events in Nero's life, including the death of Claudius, the death of Agrippina, and the Roman fire of 64 AD, but they are consistent in their condemnation of Nero.
+These sources contradict one another on a number of events in Nero's life, including the death of Claudius, the death of Agrippina, and the Roman fire of AD 64, but they are consistent in their condemnation of Nero.